MidgardOS/midgardos.github.io/docs/MidgardOS/HostRequirements.md

 [ -s errors.log ] && echo -e "\nThe following packages could not be found:\n$(cat errors.log)"
 ```

+If using Fedora Linux as the build host operating system, it is safe to ignore the error that YACC is not bison.

 Note that MidgardOS package builds require a system that is running x86-64 v2 or higher based hardware.
 To validate that your system is capable of this level of hardware support, run the following script on your host:

 ```awk